Law school in the United States: Terminology

 A 2006 study found that the names of the 192 law schools approved by the American Bar Association (ABA) at that time included one of five generic identifiers: "school of law" (118), "college of law" (38), "law school" (28), "law center" (7), and "faculty of law" (1).
-However, in ordinary speech, "law school" is universally preferred for its "brevity and clarity."
+However, in ordinary speech, "law school" is universally preferred for its "brevity and clarity".

 Admission

 In the United States, law schools require a bachelor's degree in any discipline, a satisfactory undergraduate grade point average (GPA), and a satisfactory score on the Law School Admission Test (LSAT) as prerequisites for admission.
 Some states that have non-ABA-approved schools or state-accredited schools have equivalency requirements that usually equal 90 credits toward a bachelor's degree.

-Additional personal factors are evaluated through essays, short-answer questions, letters of recommendation, and other application materials.
-The standards for grades and LSAT scores vary from school to school.
+Globally, the requirement of a bachelor's degree is one of the most distinctive features of the American law school.
+Elsewhere, it is routine to award law degrees to undergraduates.
+In contrast, a typical American lawyer must first complete seven years of postsecondary education before they become eligible for a license to practice law.
+Another significant distinction is that, unlike many other countries where law professors usually hold research doctorates, most American law professors have earned only the same J.D. degree which will be awarded to the students they are teaching.